GreptimeTeam/docs/docs/v0.4/en/greptimecloud/usage.md

     ("host1", "idc_b", 90.0, 39.9, 60.6, 1667446798250);
 ```

-The size of the request is 950 bytes (38 _25).
+The size of the request is 950 bytes (38 x 25).
 The WCU of this request is 1.
-If you insert 40 rows in a single statement, the size is 1520 bytes (38_ 40), and the WCU of this request is 2.
+If you insert 40 rows in a single statement, the size is 1520 bytes (38 x 40), and the WCU of this request is 2.

 ### RCU (Read Capacity Unit)